Nasdaq Stockholm AB: Update: New cash and derivatives member on Nasdaq Stockholm: flatexDEGIRO Bank AG

-The merger of the exchange member DeGiro B.V with flatexDEGIRO Bank AG referred to in an exchange notice published on April 30, 2021 has been delayed and therefore trading under the cash membership in INET in CCP cleared securities will commence once the merger has been completed.
-For time being DeGiro B.V. continues to operate under the derivatives membership in Genium INET.
-Activities and member ID under DeGiro B.V will be transferred to flatexDEGIRO Bank AG once the merger has been completed.
-An exchange notice with an updated date will be published For further information concerning this exchange notice please contact Henning Kruse or Julian Butterworth telephone +46 734 49 7381 or +44 (0)20 3753 2195 Nasdaq Stockholm
+The merger of the exchange member DeGiro B.V with flatexDEGIRO Bank AG referred to in the exchange notices published on April 30, 2021 and on May 5, 2021 has as of today been completed. flatexDEGIRO Bank AG may start trading in INET in CCP cleared securities as of May 10, 2021.
+Activities and member ID under DeGiro B.V. will be transferred to flatexDEGIRO Bank AG and trading may commence in Genium INET from May 10, 2021.
+For further information concerning this exchange notice please contact Henning Kruse or Julian Butterworth telephone +46 734 49 7381 or +44 (0)20 3753 2195 Nasdaq Stockholm

 FLATEXDEGIRO-Aktie komplett kostenlos handeln - auf Smartbroker.de